About This Course

 The primary goal of Tabor’s Bachelor of Theology course is to develop graduates who are creative theological thinkers, and nurture in them an ability to draw critically on the biblical witness and traditions of the church.

 Throughout the course, students will develop a comprehensive understanding of the Christian Scriptures, Christian theology and the history of the church.
-Students are also given an opportunity to deepen their knowledge in a specialised field by taking an eight subject major in biblical studies, theology studies or ministry.
+Students are also given an opportunity to deepen their knowledge in a specialised field by taking an eight unit major in biblical studies, theology studies or ministry.

 The degree offers an intentional opportunity for personal growth and development through our unique program of formation.
 This strand of the course encourages students to see their studies as not only a time of academic challenge, but also a period of ongoing spiritual enrichment.